2017 has been a good year for stocks as a whole, although not every stock has participated in the gains.

 Best Stocks to Buy: Goodyear Tire & Rubber

-Goodyear Tire & Rubber Co (NASDAQ:GT) hasn’t had a bad 2017, necessarily, with the stock down a touch under 5% YTD.
-But GT stock does trade at its lowest levels in about eleven months, after a modestly disappointing Q3 report late last month.
+Goodyear Tire & Rubber Co (NASDAQ:GT) hasn’t had a bad 2017, necessarily, with the stock down a touch under 5% YTD before recovering over the past month.
+Investors who bought the dip were rewarded, as GT stock traded at its lowest levels in about eleven months after a modestly disappointing Q3 report in late October.

 There are challenges.
 Input costs have risen, and “peak auto” concerns are hitting valuations across the space.
 Revenue is down 1% so far this year, with tire volumes off 6%.
 Adjusted net income has declined 30%.